googleapis/synthtool/docker/owlbot/java/README.md

 ... (shows the generated file differences) ...
 ```

+This manual confirmation identifies syntax errors in Python scripts and the
+templates.

 #### Cloud Build
 This image is built via Cloud Build.
 From the root of this repository, run: